Herb Joesting: Professional basketball and football

 After leaving the University of Minnesota, Joesting played professional basketball in 1928 with the field artillery basketball team of Minneapolis.
 In 1929, he joined the Minneapolis Red Jackets as player-coach, leading the team to a 1-9 record.
 In 1930, he was traded to the Frankford Yellow Jackets.
 He played for Frankford and the Chicago Bears in 1931 and finished his career with the Bears in 1932.

-Later years
+Later life

 In 1930, Joesting began a career, interrupted by leaves to play professional football, with the Minnesota Department of Motor Vehicles, becoming supervisor of deputy registrars in 1952.

 Joesting died of heart disease in 1963 at age 58 while driving a car near his home in St. Paul, Minnesota.